BargavChintada4/mysql-sales-analytics-pipeline/README.md

-End-to-End Sales Analysis & Customer Segmentation in MySQL Project Overview
+# End-to-End Sales Analysis & Customer Segmentation in MySQL

-This project demonstrates a complete data analysis workflow using MySQL, transforming raw, messy sales data into actionable business insights.
-The primary goal is to conduct in-depth exploratory data analysis (EDA) and develop a robust customer segmentation model using the RFM (Recency, Frequency, Monetary) framework.
+### Project Overview

-The project goes beyond simple querying to include crucial real-world steps such as data cleaning, automation through stored procedures, and performance optimization with indexing, showcasing a production-ready approach to data analysis.
+This project demonstrates a complete, production-ready data analysis workflow using MySQL.
+It begins with raw, messy sales data and ends with an automated, performance-optimized pipeline that delivers actionable business insights.
+The core of the project involves in-depth Exploratory Data Analysis (EDA) and the development of a sophisticated RFM (Recency, Frequency, Monetary) customer segmentation model.

-Key Features & Analysis Performed
+The implementation focuses on a realistic, end-to-end process:
-Data Cleaning & Transformation:
+1.  **Data Cleaning & Preparation**: Transforming raw data into a usable format.

-Handled and corrected complex data type issues, specifically converting non-standard integer dates (from an Excel format) into a standard SQL DATE format.
+2.  **Exploratory Data Analysis**: Uncovering trends and patterns within the data.

-Enforced data integrity by modifying column types to appropriate formats (e.g., VARCHAR, DECIMAL).
+3.  **Advanced Segmentation**: Building and iterating on an RFM model to classify customers.

-In-Depth Exploratory Data Analysis (EDA):
+4.  **Automation & Optimization**: Encapsulating logic in Stored Procedures and improving query performance with strategic indexing.

-Analyzed overall business performance, including total sales, unique customers, and sales distribution.
+---

-Identified top/bottom-performing products, regions, and managers.
+### Key Features & Methodology

-Tracked sales performance over time with yearly and monthly trend analysis.
+1.  **Dataset**: The project uses a real-world sales dataset (`sales.csv`) containing transactional data.

-Investigated customer behavior, including purchase history and product return rates.
+2.  **Data Cleaning and Transformation**:

-Advanced RFM Customer Segmentation:
+    * A new `Formated_Order_Date` column was engineered by converting an integer-based Excel date format into a standard SQL `DATE` type using `DATE_ADD()`.

-Architected a sophisticated RFM model using advanced SQL features like Common Table Expressions (CTEs) and Window Functions (NTILE).
+    * Data integrity was enforced by modifying key columns (`Order ID`, `Customer ID`, `Sales`) to appropriate data types and adding `NOT NULL` constraints.

-Iteratively developed and compared three distinct segmentation models to find the most effective way to group customers into actionable segments like "Champion Customers," "Loyal Customers," and "At Risk."
+3.  **Exploratory Data Analysis (EDA)**:

-Automation & Performance Optimization:
+    * A comprehensive EDA was performed to understand the business from multiple angles, including:

-Automated the analysis pipeline by creating Stored Procedures for repeatable tasks, such as retrieving a specific customer's history or running the entire RFM analysis for a given date.
+        * Overall sales performance (total revenue, average sale, etc.).

-Dramatically improved query performance by implementing strategic indexing on frequently queried columns (Customer ID, Order ID, Formated_Order_Date).
+        * Top and bottom customers by total spending.

-Used the EXPLAIN command to analyze and verify the efficiency gains from indexing.
+        * Best and least-selling products.

-Technical Skills Demonstrated
+        * Sales distribution by region and performance by manager.
-Database Management: Schema creation, data type management, bulk data importation.
+        * Yearly and monthly sales trends.

-Data Cleaning: Handling non-standard formats, data type conversion, ensuring data integrity.
+4.  **RFM Customer Segmentation**:

-Advanced SQL Querying: CTEs, Window Functions, Joins, Aggregations, Subqueries.
+    * A sophisticated RFM model was architected using advanced SQL features like **Common Table Expressions (CTEs)** and **Window Functions (`NTILE`)**.

-Data Modeling: Developing and iterating on a logical RFM segmentation framework.
+    * The model calculates Recency, Frequency, and Monetary values for each customer and assigns them a score from 1-5 for each metric.

-Automation: Writing and implementing Stored Procedures for repeatable analysis.
+    * **Three distinct segmentation models** were iteratively developed using `CASE` statements to map RFM scores to actionable segments like `Champion Customers`, `Loyal Customers`, and `At Risk`.

-Performance Tuning: Query analysis with EXPLAIN, creating and verifying database indexes.
+5.  **Automation & Optimization**:

-Project Workflow
+    * **Stored Procedures** were created to automate the analysis, allowing for repeatable execution of complex queries (e.g., getting a customer's history or running the full RFM analysis) with a single `CALL` statement.
-Setup & Ingestion:
+    * **Strategic Indexing** was applied to frequently queried columns (`Customer ID`, `Order ID`, `Formated_Order_Date`).
+The `EXPLAIN` command was used to verify a significant reduction in rows scanned, proving a dramatic improvement in query performance.

-A new database (sales_db) and a sales table were created.
+---

-The raw sales.csv dataset was imported into the table using MySQL Workbench's import wizard.
+### How to Run

-Cleaning & Preparation:
+1.  **Clone the repository:**

-The Formated_Order_Date column was created and populated by converting the integer Order Date values.
+    ```bash

-Data types for key columns were modified to enforce constraints (NOT NULL, correct precision).
+    git clone <your-repo-url>

-Analysis & Modeling:
+    cd <your-repo-name>

-A comprehensive suite of EDA queries was run to explore the data from multiple perspectives.
+    ```

-Three distinct RFM segmentation models were developed and stored as VIEWs for easy access and comparison.
+2.  **Setup the Database:**

-Automation & Optimization:
+    * In MySQL Workbench, create a new database: `CREATE DATABASE sales_db;`

-The most critical analyses were encapsulated into Stored Procedures for easy execution.
+    * Create the `sales` table using the provided `CREATE TABLE` script.

-Indexes were added to key columns, and their impact on query performance was measured and confirmed.
+    * Use the **Table Data Import Wizard** in MySQL Workbench to import `sales.csv` into the `sales` table.

-How to Use This Project
+3.  **Run the Main SQL Script:**
-Setup Database: Create a new database in MySQL named sales_db.
+    * Execute the main analysis script (`analysis_and_automation.sql`).
+This will perform all data cleaning, create the RFM views, build the stored procedures, and add the indexes.

-Create Table: Run the CREATE TABLE script to create the sales table structure.
+4.  **Execute Automated Analysis:**

-Import Data: Use the MySQL Workbench "Table Data Import Wizard" to import the sales.csv file into the newly created sales table.
+    * To get a specific customer's history: `CALL GetCustomerHistory(3);`

-Run Main Script: Execute the main SQL analysis script.
-This will:
+    * To run the full RFM segmentation as of a specific date: `CALL RunRFMSegmentation('2013-12-31');`

-Clean the data and create the Formated_Order_Date column.
+---

-Create the RFM analysis VIEWs.
+### Key Outcomes

-Create the Stored Procedures.
+The project successfully transforms a raw dataset into a powerful, automated analysis tool.
+The key outcomes are:

-Add the performance-enhancing indexes.
+* A **clean, reliable database** ready for analysis.

-Execute Analysis:
+* **Actionable business insights** derived from a comprehensive EDA.

-Get a customer's history: CALL GetCustomerHistory(3);
+* A reusable and **iteratively developed RFM model** that provides a deep understanding of the customer base.

-Run a full segmentation: CALL RunRFMSegmentation('2013-12-31');
+* An **efficient and scalable analysis pipeline** through the use of stored procedures and performance-tuned queries.